 - Scaling up your testing will be complex and you’ll need to deploy Selenium Grid and/or rewrite your tests to support multi-threading.

-We at Sauce Labs run millions of Selenium tests every year on a cloud testing platform.
-We have an easy-to-use Selenium Jenkins Plugin that allows you to run your Selenium tests on our cloud service, with effortless scalability and cool features.
-(Keep in mind Sauce is a commercial service, but we have a limited free plan and is free for open source projects.)
+We at Sauce Labs run over a million Selenium tests every day on our cloud testing platform.
+We have an easy-to-use Selenium Jenkins Plugin that allows you to run your Selenium tests, with effortless scalability and cool features.
+(Keep in mind Sauce is a commercial service, but we have a free trial and is free for open source projects.)

 If you’d like to do Selenium with Jenkins yourself, using open source software, check out our summary table of Jenkins selenium solutions, or visit the sections below to see how it’s done and the pros and cons of each solution: